sbinet/blog/src/posts/2017-10-10-lep-data-minimization.md

 ## Estimation with `gonum/optimize`

-To let `optimize.Local` loose on our dataset, we need the angular distribution:
+To let `optimize.Minimize` loose on our dataset, we need the angular distribution:

 <div>$$ f(\theta, A) = \frac{3}{8} (1 + \cos^2 \theta) + A \cos\theta $$ </div>